DeBau/VoronMods/Galileo Extruder umbilical mount/readme.md

 comming soon

-# Galileo Extruder Umbilical mount
+# Galileo Extruder umbilical mount

 the original Galileo project was developed by JaredC01.
 I have adapted some of his parts to develop an umbilical cord mount
 - [Galileo by JaredC01](https://github.com/JaredC01/Galileo)
--

 ### Modified files
 - chain_anchor_china_chain.stl
 - [a]_wire_cover_standard.stl